 T-cells’ function in the immune system is to destroy abnormal or infected cells, such as viruses and cancer.
 In some patients, T-cells cannot detect or destroy cancer cells, or there are not enough T-cells.
 CAR T-cell therapy genetically modifies T-cells so they can better detect, target, and destroy cancer cells.

-Our cancer physicians and their experienced teams are dedicated to exceptional care, backed by the latest research, to provide the best possible results for our patients.
+UT Southwestern’s cancer physicians and their experienced teams are dedicated to exceptional care, backed by the latest research, to provide the best possible results for our patients.

 Conditions We Treat

-In 2017, the U.S. Food and Drug Administration (FDA) approved two types of CAR T-cell therapy for specific types of blood cancers:
+The U.S. Food and Drug Administration (FDA) approved two types of CAR T-cell therapy for specific types of blood cancers:

 - Certain types of large B-cell lymphoma, the most common type of non-Hodgkin lymphoma in adults, that have come back or have not responded to at least two previous types of treatment